-"...the preceptor that has a student with them, it kind of slows them down.
-But then ... if you had somebody else available then as well that could ... do maybe the drug round with the student nurse or ... do something else that could kind of take a bit of the weight as well... sometimes it just gives that little bit of leeway." (ref 9.9) and

-"...so, if we have a student-centred learning experience, we have to help them navigate rather than to keep building the blocks for them" (ref 3.7)

-"The first is a learner centred curriculum for the student's ability to learn to become lifelong learners is critical..." (ref 4.9)
+66 ...the preceptor that has a student with them, it kind of slows them down.
+But then ... if you had somebody else available then as well that could ... do maybe the drug round with the student nurse or ... do something else that could kind of take a bit of the weight as well... sometimes it just gives that little bit of leeway." (ref 9.9) 66 ...so, if we have a student-centred learning experience, we have to help them navigate rather than to keep building the blocks for learning experience for students in preparation for practice placement but is also proposed as a solution to practice placement saturation and an opportunity for interprofessional learning.
+66 The first is a learner centred curriculum for the student's ability to learn to become lifelong learners is critical..." (ref 4.9)